27 August 2024

 How many Christians are displaced in sub-Saharan Africa?

-“Millions of Christians are displaced, here in Nigeria,” says Pastor Barnabas, who lives in an IDP camp in northern Nigeria with his family, having been forced to flee after Islamic militants killed his brother and sister-in-law and badly injured him.
+“Millions of Christians are displaced, here in Nigeria,” says Pastor Barnabas, who lives in an IDP camp in northern Nigeria with his family, having been forced to flee after Islamist militants killed his brother and sister-in-law and badly injured him.
 “Millions of Christians are displaced in Africa.
 The news doesn’t care about it, politicians don’t talk about it, governments don’t talk about it, global politics don’t talk about it.
 Nobody talks about it.”

 The Arise Africa campaign aims to ensure people are talking about this crisis.